pereirageomet/digiflot/docs/installation.md

 install the build with `python -m pip install .`

 - **Verify Installation**
-  - Open the software to confirm it launches properly by calling `python -m digifloat.DigiFloat`.
+  - Open the software to confirm it launches properly by calling `python -m digiflot.DigiFlot`.

 These steps will guide you through a seamless installation process!